rstacruz/cron-scheduler/README.md

 })
 ```

+The `options.on` parameter is in cron standard format.
+Check the [cron
+cheatsheet](http://ricostacruz.com/cheatsheets/cron.html) for more details.

 Any errors will be thrown, and will stop the scheduler.
 If this is not
 what you want, you may wish to decorate the function being passed.